GreatCowBASIC/SourceForgeClone/GCBASIC/trunk/FreeBSDBuild/readme.txt

  7. Change to the `GreatCowBasic/Sources` directory.

- 8. Execute the FreeBSDBuild/build.sh shell script from the Sources directory.
+ 8. Execute the FreeBSDBuild/install.sh shell script from the Sources directory.

 ----
-  ../FreeBSDBuild/install.sh [all | build | install]
+  sh FreeBSDBuild/install.sh [all | build | install]
 ----

 The build script arguments are: